Home

 Ans.
 His young days

-Q. 1 What was the effect of the loss of the ball on the boy?
+Q. 1 What immediate physical and emotional effect did the loss of the ball have on the boy?

 Ans.
-The poet sees the boy whose ball has fallen into the water.
+The poet sees the boy whose ball has fallen into the harbour.
 He describes the effect of the loss on the boy.
 The boy is shaken with grief.
-He trembles and stares down the water.
-He learns that gain and loss is the part of life.
+He trembles and stares down the harbour.
+His past days come alive in his mind.

 Q. 2 Explain the line, “And no one buys a ball back.
 Money is external”.

 Ans.
 This means that no one can buy something that is lost forever.
-No one can buy that ball which has lost.
+No one can buy the boy that very ball which he has lost.
 Money is an external thing.
 It is a medium of possessing things.
-But money cannot compensate the sense of loss suffered by a person.
+But even money cannot compensate for the sense of loss suffered by a person.

 Q. 3 What does ‘in the world of possessions’ mean?

 Ans.
 It means ‘the world’ of materialistic things.
-In such a world ones’ possessions carry importance.
-They want to collect more and more money and things.
+In such a world ones’ possessions carry importance, where people are judged by what they own and are constantly competing to acquire more properties, goods, and wealth.

 OR

 Ans.
 The main idea of the poem is ‘the sense of loss in life’.
 Loss is a fact of life.
 The sooner man learns to tolerate it, the better it is.
 When we lose something for the first time, we feel very sad.
 But later we learn to live with our loss.
 In this poem the boy loses his ball.
 He is very sad.
 The poet can buy him another ball.
 But he does not want to do so.
-He wants to teach him that gain and loss is the part of life.
+He wants that the boy must learn the bitter truth of life that everyone can suffer the loss of something dear.